-There’s nothing quite like feeling the desert breeze in your face as you ride along bike routes through La Quinta, the stunning mountain views as your backdrop.
+There’s nothing quite like feeling the desert breeze in your face as you ride along bike routes through La Quinta with the stunning mountain views as your backdrop.
 Bring along your mountain bike and tackle the trails just outside of town.
-Or rent a cruiser and enjoy a calming ride along paved bike routes in the city.
+Rent a cruiser or electric bike and enjoy a calming ride along paved bike routes in the city.

 Rules of the Road